udaykumar12352/Fake_News_Detector/README.md

 ### Models Used

 1. **DistilBERT**
-   - Transformer-based model for deep semantic understanding
-   - Handles contextual analysis and nuanced language patterns
+   - Deep semantic understanding using a transformer-based model that manages contextual analysis and subtle linguistic patterns.
-   - Uses contextual understanding of language
-   - Generally has higher accuracy than traditional ML models
+   - It makes use of contextual language understanding and is typically more accurate than conventional machine learning models.

 2. **Traditional ML Models**
    - XGBoost: Gradient boosting for structured data